RamkumarNakaraboina/KBC-GAME-Project/README.md

 # KBC-GAME-Project
-KBC (Kaun Banega Crorepati) game using Python.
+KBC (Kaun Banega Crorepati) game using Python
 # KBC Game
 ## Introduction
 Welcome to the KBC (Kaun Banega Crorepati) Game.
 This console-based game is inspired by the famous Indian television show.
 Players answer a series of multiple-choice questions to accumulate a score.